cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/ecowitt-ws2910-868mhz-sdr.md

 868MHz weather station from Ecowitt, which presented the chance to dig deeper.<br>
 **A little caveat upfront**: I was not completely successful and this is a sort of intermediate report.

+### Before we start ...

+I'd like to point out that while this blog post is written in English, some of the referenced material will be in German.
+You may be able to work around this issue if you don't speak German via Google translate or similar services.

 ### The Ecowitt WS2910 868MHz weather station

+The whole journey started with the following video on YouTube: [WLAN Wetterstation von ecowitt](https://www.youtube.com/watch?v=jgyqSV-op9M).
+I always wanted to have a wether station to track long term characteristics like yearly rainfall or the number of warm summer days per year.
+After watching the video I bought[^ecowittamazon] and installed it.
+It came along with a receiver-display that also acted as WLAN bridge.

+In case that you are also thinking about buying such a weather station I'd recommend that you first have a look at the very good overview of Ecowitt weather stations at [Ecowitt Wetterstationen](https://www.wetterstationsforum.info/wiki/doku.php?id=wiki:wetterstationen:ecowitt-stationen).

+I learned how to integrate my weather station from the YouTube video [Ecowitt Wetterstation Wittboy GW2001 in Home Assistant nutzen](https://www.youtube.com/watch?v=IFuv-qcYegU).
+While the video talks about the Wittboy wether station the steps for my weather station were basically the same.

+### Software Defined Radio (SDR)

+Once I had the weather station another long standing question popped into my head.
+How do these radio frequency devices actually communicate with their receivers.
+At that point I really did not know anything about how data trnasfer via radio frequencies works and had a difficult time finding my way into the topic.
+While there are many resources out there, many of them are old and very few provide a "linear" access to the topic.
+Most of them are written from a point of view that you know already a lot and they only focus on certain aspects that they tried to solve.

+One piece of information in advance: the weather station communicates unidirectional and unencrypted like a radio station.
+This means that if you live in a neighbourhood where someone else already has a weather station you potentially do not need to buy one for yourself and can just participate by consuming the radio data packets.
+How to do that will be explained below in the rest of the blog post.

+Initially I tried to do without a deeper understanding and tried by just "hacking" my way forward, but in retrospect I have to say that it would have been a much better approach to start with tackling the complexities upfront head on rather than trying to avoid them and then stumble along with only half knowlege.
+Therefore, I'd **strongly** recommend that you start by reading **all** of [PySDR](https://pysdr.org/) from start to finish!
+The author, [Dr. Marc Lichtman](https://pysdr.org/content/about_author.html), did a really great job explaining the details in an understandable way with Python code.

+> <span style="font-size: smaller;"> Just as a side remark: I was always wondering how you can sample a radio signal at (for example) 1MHz while it is transmitting at for example 868MHz.
+The
+> [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) says that you have to sample at double the frequency of the signal that interests you
+> (e.g. you should need to sample at 2 x 868MHz).
+Dr. Marc Lichtman answered my question in the [Receiver Architectures](https://pysdr.org/content/sampling.html#receiver-architectures) section and
+> the "baseband" transformation.

+## Further References

 * [WLAN Wetterstation von ecowitt](https://www.youtube.com/watch?v=jgyqSV-op9M)
   * [Ecowitt Wetterstation mit WLAN, professionelle digitale Wettervorhersagestation mit großem Farbdisplay, 7-in-1-Sensor, solarbetrieben, für den Innenbereich, 3-in-1, integrierter Sensor, WS2910](https://www.amazon.de/dp/B0991GVBYK)